The $100,000 UX of ... Bulls?

 To make everything worse...

-As if the fading tattoo wasn’t enough, most records at this stage are still handwritten.
-And while the team is highly experienced, a single unnoticed mistake can quietly turn into a ticking time bomb.
-After this part of the process is done, catching errors becomes very difficult.
+If the fading tattoo wasn’t challenging enough, most records at this stage were still handwritten.
+The team’s experience kept things running, but a single unnoticed slip could quietly turn into a ticking time bomb.
+And once this stage was over, defusing that bomb by catching errors became nearly impossible.

 An example of how notes can get in a rush.
 Can you tell what it says?